Secular dynamics of binaries in stellar clusters -- III. Doubly-averaged dynamics in the presence of general relativistic precession: Phase space behaviour

 We call real roots of equation \eqref{eqn:depressed_quartic} $j(\omega=\pi/2)$.
 In the limit $\epsGR=0$, equaton \eqref{eqn:depressed_quartic} reduces to a quadratic for $j^2(\omega=\pi/2)$ and we recover the solution (18) of Paper II.
 For $\epsGR\neq 0$ the real roots of \eqref{eqn:depressed_quartic} can still be written down analytically but they are too complicated to be worth presenting here.
 The minimum angular momentum $\jmin$ (corresponding to the maximum eccentricity $\emax \equiv \sqrt{1-\jmin^2}$) will then be given by the smallest physical root $j(\omega=\pi/2)$, i.e. the smallest root of \eqref{eqn:depressed_quartic} that satisfies $\sqrt{\Theta} < j(\omega=\pi/2) < 1$.

 The situation is slightly more complex for $0 < \Gamma \leq 1/5$.
 In this case we must first work out whether an orbit librates or circulates (and if it circulates, to which circulating family it belongs, since it can be above or below the saddle point, as in Figures \ref{fig:HStar_Contours_Gamma_pt1}b,c,h).
 To do so we use the procedure given in \S\ref{sec:lib_or_circ} to calculate $j(\omega=0)$, which is the solution to the depressed cubic equation \eqref{eqn:depressed_cubic} that results from plugging $\omega = 0$ into $H^*(\omega,j)$.
-If the orbit circulates `below' a librating region and the saddle points then we have $\jmin = j(\omega=0)$.
+If the orbit circulates `below' the librating regions and the saddle point then we have $\jmin = j(\omega=0)$.
 Otherwise $\jmin$ is found at $\omega=\pm\pi/2$ and we proceed as for $\Gamma > 1/5$ by solving equation \eqref{eqn:depressed_quartic}.